 The veining was hands-down the most fun part of the entire project!
 So fun to be creative and see it all come together!
 It’s unbelievable how quickly it takes on the look of real marble.
 I can see how a person could go crazy with too much veining, so be sure to step back and admire your work ALOT!
 I decided that this was enough marbling for the look I wanted…

 The very last step is adding the epoxy.
 This gives your countertops that true authentic marble look.
 Huge tip: don’t mess with it once you pour it on.
 Learn from my mistake. 🙁 I got a little nervous about some bubbles I saw in mine and started trying to remove them.
 Big mistake!
 I should have let them go.
 I ended up having to sand down the countertops and re-apply the epoxy.
 Not a big deal…but easily could have been avoided.
-The epoxy actually has a self-leveling in it that gets rid of the bubbles on its own.
+Epoxy has a self-leveling in it that gets rid of the bubbles on its own.
 So, as hard as it is, leave them alone. 🙂

 If Marble is not the look you’re going for, Giani has a variety of other countertop finishes to choose from.
 Check out these beautiful selections: Butcher Block; Bombay Black; Chocolate Brown; Sicilian Sand; Slate; and White Diamond.